vglug/ProgrammingLogic/README.md

 Various programming logic in various programming languages.

-This repo helps to everyone understand the programming logic, syntax and how works in diffrent languages.
+This repo helps to everyone understand the programming logic, syntax and how works in different languages.

 ## Contribution Guidelines